suzannepk/using_python_olcf/README.md

 Hello from MPI rank 1 !
 Hello from MPI rank 32 !

 Congratulations!
-You have the tools and knowledge you need to user python on Frontier!
+You have the tools and knowledge you need to start using python on Frontier!
-# using_python_olcf